rohanpadhye/blog/_posts/2019-08-07-Artifact-Evaluation-Tips-for-Authors.md

 ---

-If you have experience with artifact evaluation yourself and have more tips to add, some insights regarding other types of artifacts (e.g. survey data, user studies, or mechanized proofs), or if you vehemently disagree with anything in this post, please let me know.
+If you have experience with artifact evaluation yourself and have more tips to add, some insights regarding other types of artifacts (e.g. survey data, user studies, or mechanized proofs), or if you vehemently disagree with anything in this post, please let me know via email or twitter.